Labonneguigue/Labonneguigue.github.io/_posts/2018-10-10-Building-A-Self-Driving-RC-Car.md

 ### Battery

 I chose a LiPo battery for its good energy density and voltage dropoff curve.
-One disadvantage with LiPo batteries is that if their voltage drop bellow a certain level it is not possible to charge them again afterwards.
-As a result I bought this cheap voltage checker which beeps very loudly when it's time for a charge.
+One disadvantage with LiPo batteries is that if their voltage drop below a certain level it is not possible to charge them again afterwards.
+As a result, I bought this cheap voltage checker which beeps very loudly when it's time for a charge.

 ### Motor and ESC

-I chose a motor used for RC car racing because I wanted to be able to play with the speed my self-driving car and see how fast I could make it go.
+I chose a motor used for RC car racing because I wanted to be able to play with the speed of my self-driving car and see how fast I could make it go.

 ![alt text](../images/motor.jpg)